Klapa: Modern day

 The klapa tradition is still very much alive, with new songs composed and festivals held.
 The Festival of the Dalmatian Klapas in Omiš is the best known music festival and has a long tradition in Klapa music.
 Many young people from Dalmatia treasure klapa and sing it regularly when going out eating or drinking.
 It is not unusual to hear amateur klapa singing on the streets in the evenings over some food and wine.

 In 2013, Croatia chose a klapa group to represent the country at the Eurovision Song Contest 2013.
 The klapa group was called Klapa s Mora, with the entry "Mižerja".
 Klapa s Mora is a "super klapa ensemble" of six performers chosen by Maestro Mojmir Čačija from five existing klapa groups, namely two from Kampanel, and one each from Sinj, Crikvenica, Šibenik and Grdelin.

 There are klapa ensembles in Croatian diaspora as well.
-Since 2011, Croatian Culture Association in Burgenland organizes Festival klapov ("Klapa festival").
+Since 2011, Croatian Culture Association in Burgenland organizes Festival klapa ("Klapa festival").